ezsystems/ezgmaplocation/packages/ezgmaplocation_extension/ezextension/ezgmaplocation/README.txt

 1.)
 Obtain a Google Maps Key for all domains you'll be using by registering your domains with Google at http://www.google.com/apis/maps/

 2.)
-Upload the ezgmapslocation folder to the extensions folder in your eZ Publish installation.
+Upload the ezgmaplocation folder to the extensions folder in your eZ Publish installation.

 3.)
 Activate the extension from the 'Extensions' portion of the